 Māori food sources

-Māori used the coast as a source of shellfish, the rivers and streams for eels, and the forests for birds, particularly kākā (parrots) and kererū (wood pigeons).
+Māori used the coast as a source of shellfish, the rivers and streams for eels, and the forests for birds, particularly kākā (parrots) and kererū (New Zealand pigeons).

 Change after 1840